ColleagueRiley/RGFW/README.md

 1) Handle any rendering for you (other than creating your opengl context)
 2) do anything above the bare minimum in terms of functionality

+# Documentation

+There is a lot of in-header-documentation, but more doucmentation can be found [here](https://RSGL.github.io/RGFW)

+If you wish to build the documentation your self, there is also an Doxygen file attached.